aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/loading-saving-and-managing/different-ways-to-open-files/_index.md

 {{% alert color="primary" %}}

-With Aspose.Cells it is possible to open files, for example, to retrieve data, or to use a designer template to speed up the development process.
+With Aspose.Cells it is simple to open files, for example, to retrieve data, or to use a designer template to speed up the development process.

 {{% /alert %}}